telekons/one-more-re-nightmare/README.md

 expressions, and my discrete mathematics teachers for properly introducing me to finite state machines.

+## High level interface

+`(all-matches regular-expression vector &key start end)` returns a list of all `(start end)`s of each match found.

+`all-string-matches` takes the same arguments and returns a list of all subsequences matching.

+`(first-match regular-expression vector &key start end)` returns the start and end of the first match as multiple values, or two `NIL`s if no match was found.

+`first-match` takes the same arguments and returns a subsequence of the first match or `NIL`.

-## Examples
+## Low level interface

-`INTERPRET-REGULAR-EXPRESSION` and the functions created by `COMPILE-REGULAR-EXPRESSION` both take a `vector` argument, and an optional `start` keyword argument (which defaults to `0`), and return either `NIL` if no match was found, or the end of the match if a match was found.
+`(interpret-regular-expression regular-expression vector &key (start 0))` tries to find a match starting from `start`, returning the end position or NIL.

 ```lisp
 CL-USER> (use-package :one-more-re-nightmare)